The GRB Intrinsic Duration Distribution: Progenitor Insights Across Cosmic Time: Results

 Figures~\ref{fig:dNdT_total} - \ref{fig:dNdThardnessredsep} show our $dN/dT_{int}$ distributions, and Table~\ref{tab:funcfit} shows the best fits to these distributions according to equation~\ref{eq:func}.\\

 Figure~\ref{fig:dNdT_total} shows the distribution of the intrinsic duration, $dN/dT_{int}$ (magenta), as well as observed duration, $dN/dT_{90}$ (green), for the {\em Swift} GRBs with measured redshifts, binned into equally spaced bins.
 The magenta and green histograms are artificially offset by one order of magnitude along the y-axis, for clarity of comparison, and we assume Poisson statistics to estimate the errors in each bin.
 The end of the plateau in the $T_{int}$ distribution appears at shorter durations than that of $T_{90}$, occurring around just a few seconds (compared to $\sim 10$'s of seconds in the $T_{90}$ duration).
 The ratio between where the plateau ends occur (according to our fits shown in Table~\ref{tab:funcfit} and as evident by eye) is a factor of $\sim 1/3$, consistent with the correction due to cosmological time dilation for the average redshift of a GRB, $1/(1+z_{\rm av})$.
 We note that our $T_{90}$ distribution -- specifically where the end of the plateau occurs -- for those {\em Swift} GRBs with redshift measurements agrees with that of \cite{Brom12}, who show the $T_{90}$ distribution for all {\em Swift} GRBs both with and without redshift (see their Figure 1).
+Additionally, when we do a Kolmogorov-Smirnov test comparing our $T_{90}$ sample to the full Swift $T_{90}$ distribution, we find a p-value of 0.3, meaning we {\em cannot reject} the null hypothesis that these distributions are drawn from the same parent population.
+Stated more simply, our sample $T_{90}$ distribution (those GRBs with measured redshifts) and the entire Swift $T_{90}$ distribution are statistically equivalent.